pinknetworkx/eosio-contract-api/README.md

 # EOSIO Contract API
-The aim of this project is to provide a wrapper for an API and filler of specific contracts on eosio based blockchains.
-It communicates with the eosio State History Plugin and uses PostgreSQL to store the data.
-This combination makes it possible to guarantee that the state of the database matches the onchain state by using table deltas and action traces.
+The aim of this project is to provide an interface to query contracts and the blockchain state on eosio based blockchains.
+It communicates with the eosio State History Plugin and uses PostgreSQL to store the data which makes it possible to guarantee that the state of the database matches the onchain state.
 This consistency is achieved with per block Postgres transactions and internal fork handling which still will be consistent even if you kill the process at any time.